 - In a large bowl, using a hand mixer, beat the butter and brown sugar together on high until light and fluffy, about 2 minutes.½ cup unsalted butter, ¾ cup brown sugar

-- Beat in the egg and vanilla extract until fully combined, about 30 seconds.1 large egg, 2 teaspoons vanilla extract
+- Beat in the egg and vanilla extract until fully combined, about 30 seconds.1 large egg, 2 teaspoons pure vanilla extract

 - Beat the dry ingredients into the wet ingredients on low just until combined.
 Do not overmix.